"Blizzard of the century" kills dozens but conditions expected to improve

 CBS Buffalo affiliate WIVB-TV said conditions were extremely cold overnight Tuesday and many roads were still impassible.
 "Do not try to venture out around Buffalo as getting stuck can quickly become a life threatening situation with temperatures mostly in the teens overnight," the station warned.

-Some parts of the area were likely to get another 2-4 inches Tuesday, WIVB said but, "Starting Tuesday night, we will see the snow fade out and temperatures will begin to warm up, even overnight into Wednesday.
-The remainder of the week is expected to remain above freezing, which will encourage melting.
+But forecasters said the outlook would finally start to improve.
+"Starting Tuesday night, we will see the snow fade out and temperatures will begin to warm up, even overnight into Wednesday.
+The remainder of the week is expected to remain above freezing, which will encourage melting," WBIV reported.

 "Currently, no widespread flooding is expected as creeks and streams have room in their banks despite the nearly 2-6 inches worth of water stored in the snowpack.
 Thankfully, this is not all expected to melt at once."